saxenam06/Velocity_control/README.md

 In addition to the original repository, I further provide addtional trained networks with Collision Avoidance guidance.
 Below the performance is shown for some test datasets which were not seen during training.
-In most of the cases as below, its observed that the trained policy fits very closely to the optimal policy solved by MPC.
+In most of the cases as below, its observed that the trained RL policy fits very closely to the optimal policy solved by MPC.

+LV--> Leading Vehicle
+SV--> Simulated Vehicle/ FOllower Vehicle
+RL--> using DDPG Reinforcement Learning
+MPC--> Using Model predictive control

 ![image](https://user-images.githubusercontent.com/83720464/147878177-0584e828-ccec-4bb0-b73a-d632bcc5ad67.png)